GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/mapping-js-components-to-gutenberg-blocks/en.md

 # Mapping JS components to (Gutenberg) blocks

-This recipe presents an example [Preact](https://preactjs.com/) app that queries for block data and maps it into customized JavaScript components.
+This tutorial lesson presents an example [Preact](https://preactjs.com/) app that queries for block data and maps it into customized JavaScript components.

 <div class="doc-config-highlight" markdown=1>